Student Interest Groups

 clerkship, and 4th year electives.
 The information will obviously be valuable for students who are interested in dermatology, but may also be interesting for students interested in primary care.

-with access to IV, suturing, splinting, and ultrasound clinics.
+students with access to IV, suturing, splinting, and ultrasound clinics.
 Our group is connected with EM research going on at UVM.
-We also provide students with access to shadowing and attending schedules at The University of Vermont Medical Center Emergency
+We also provide students with access to shadowing and attending schedules at The University of Vermont Medical

-FMIG group sponsors speakers during Primary Care Week, organizes procedure clinics, hosts brown bag lunches on a topics of key interest to members, and organizes an annual Family Medicine Picnic to welcome new students.
-Students identify a project
+The FMIG group sponsors speakers during Primary Care Week, organizes procedure clinics, hosts brown bag lunches on a topics of key interest to members, and organizes an annual Family Medicine Picnic to welcome new students.
+Students identify

-each year to support the community.
-Student members participate at the statewide Vermont Academy of Family Physicians annual meeting and board meetings, regionally at the Family Medicine Education Consortium Meeting, the Society of Teachers of
+a project each year to support the community.
+Student members participate at the statewide Vermont Academy of Family Physicians annual meeting and board meetings, regionally at the Family Medicine Education Consortium Meeting, the Society